MatteuSan/himig/.github/CONTRIBUTING.md

 - Code deviating from the specifications is NOT allowed.
 Follow the specifications in the design docs or in the `/specs` directory.

 ### Installing Dependencies
-The current dependency list will always be compatible with the latest version of Gaia.
-However, the root directory, the tests and dev versions of the docs require the current in-development version of Gaia (aka the version you're working on).
+The current dependency list will always be compatible with the latest version of himig However, the root directory, the tests and dev versions of the docs require the current in-development version of Gaia (aka the version you're working on).
 Which is why we're going to be using the `npm link` feature to easily link the dev version of Gaia to the tests and docs.

 First `cd` into the source folder.
 ```sh